Judas Maccabeus: Internal conflict

-When war against the external enemy came to an end, an internal struggle broke out between the party led by Judah and the Hellenist party.
+When war against the external enemy ended, an internal struggle broke out between the party led by Judah and the Hellenist party.
 The influence of the Hellenizers all but collapsed in the wake of the Seleucid defeat.
 The Hellenizing High Priest Menelaus was removed from office and executed.
 His successor was another Hellenizer Alcimus.
 When Alcimus executed sixty priests who were opposed to him, he found himself in open conflict with the Maccabees.
 Alcimus fled from Jerusalem and went to the Seleucid king, asking for help.

-Meanwhile, Demetrius I Soter, son of Seleucus IV Philopator and nephew of the late Antiochus IV Epiphanes, fled from Rome in defiance of the Roman Senate, arrived in Syria.
+Meanwhile, Demetrius I Soter, son of Seleucus IV Philopator and nephew of the late Antiochus IV Epiphanes, fled from Rome in defiance of the Roman Senate and arrived in Syria.
 Declaring himself the rightful king, he captured and killed Lysias and Antiochus Eupator, taking the throne.
-It was thus Demetrius to whom the delegation led by Alcimus, complained of the persecution of the Hellenist party in Judea.
+It was thus Demetrius to whom the delegation, led by Alcimus, complained of the persecution of the Hellenist party in Judea.
 Demetrius granted Alcimus's request to be appointed High Priest under the protection of the king's army and sent to Judea an army led by Bacchides.
-The weaker Jewish army couldn't oppose the enemy and withdrew from Jerusalem, so Judah returned to wage guerrilla warfare.
-Soon after, it was necessary for the Seleucid Army to return to Antioch because of the turbulent political situation.
-Judah's forces returned to Jerusalem and the Seleucids dispatched another army, again led by Nicanor.
-In a battle near Adasa, on the 13th Adar 161 BCE, the Seleucid army was destroyed and Nicanor was killed.
+The weaker Jewish army could not oppose the enemy and withdrew from Jerusalem, so Judah returned to wage guerrilla warfare.
+Soon after, the Seleucid Army needed to return to Antioch because of the turbulent political situation.
+Judah's forces returned to Jerusalem, and the Seleucids dispatched another army led by Nicanor.
+In a battle near Adasa, on the 13th Adar 161 BC, the Seleucid army was destroyed, and Nicanor was killed.
 The annual "Day of Nicanor" was instituted to commemorate this victory.